Aliases for SCARB1 Gene

 GeneCards Summary for SCARB1 Gene

 SCARB1 (Scavenger Receptor Class B, Member 1) is a Protein Coding gene.
-Diseases associated with SCARB1 include hepatitis c and specific granule deficiency.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and 1-phosphatidylinositol binding.
+Diseases associated with SCARB1 include hepatitis c and hepatitis.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
+GO annotations related to this gene include protein homodimerization activity and phosphatidylserine binding.
 An important paralog of this gene is CD36.

 UniProtKB/Swiss-Prot for SCARB1 Gene